Praful Khoda Patel

-Praful Khoda Patel is an Indian politician who is currently the administrator of the union territory of Dadra and Nagar Haveli and Daman and Diu and the union territory of Lakshadweep.
+Praful Khodabhai Patel (born 28 August 1957) is an Indian politician, who is currently the 1st administrator of the union territories of Dadra and Nagar Haveli and Daman and Diu, and of 35th Lakshadweep.

 Political career

 Patel began his political career winning the 2007 Gujarat Legislative Assembly election for the Himatnagar constituency in Gujarat for its 12th legislative assembly.
-Patel’s father Khodabhai Ranchhodbhai Patel was a Rashtriya Swayamsevak Sangh (RSS) leader and Narendra Modi often visited him.
+Patel's father Khodabhai Ranchhodbhai Patel was a Rashtriya Swayamsevak Sangh (RSS) leader and Narendra Modi often visited him.
 From 21 August 2010 Patel served as MoS Home Minister of Gujarat under Chief Minister Narendra Modi.
 His ties with Modi helped his ministerial appointment, vacated by Amit Shah in jail for the Sohrabuddin Sheikh extrajudicial killing case.
 Prior to Amit Shah's arrest Narendra Modi inducted four ministers in cabinet reshuffle and Praful Patel received eight of Amit Shah's ten portfolios.

 Praful Patel then lost the 2012 Gujarat Legislative Assembly election cutting short his political career in Gujarat.

 After Narendra Modi became Prime Minister in 2014, Modi appointed Patel as the Administrator of Daman and Diu in 2016 followed shortly after by Administrator of Dadra and Nagar Haveli.